saiscript/remove-roblox-games/README.md

 # remove-roblox-games
-this is a tampermonkey script that removes most annoying and rlly weird 'sus' games off of the roblox website
+a tampermonkey script that removes most 'sus' games off of roblox using keywords and links

+feel free to edit